 Why give state tests?

 State tests, such as the K-PREP tests, are given to measure how well students have learned content based on academic standards.
-EXPLORE, PLAN and ACT tests show whether students are on course to graduate college-ready.
-Results from these tests are used to determine where students may need help or accelerated learning opportunities and are also are used for school and district accountability.
+The test covers the areas of math, reading, writing, social studies and science.
+The ACT test shows whether students are on course to graduate college-ready.
+Results from thse tests are used to determine where students may need help or accelerated learning opportunites and are also used for school and district accountablitly.

 When are state tests given?